Jorshstar/Prosperio/README.md

-#To be updated with the right routes
+#To be updated with the right routes paths